Skip to content

 return docs

-# Consolidating multiple chunks for sentiment analysis can be pretty straightforward: we compute the average over
+# Consolidating multiple chunks for sentiment analysis: we compute the average score over

-# all chunks and assume this to be the sentiment score for the doc.
+# all chunks and assume this to be the sentiment score for the entire document.

 def consolidate(